hpc-io/IOMiner/iominer/README.txt

 Usage of construct_darshan_map.py
 =============================================================================
+python ./construct_darshan_map.py <start_date> <end_date> <the directory containing all the parsed darshans>  <the output of formatted darshan> --thread_count <thread count> [--reset: whether we want to continue from the leftover since last run or we want to reset] <--all: whether we only parsed the .total darshan files or both .total and .all darshan files, specifiying --all will parse both the .total and .all files>

 Example:
-python ./construct_darshan_map.py 2019-1-1 2019-1-1 /sample/decompressed_darshan /sample/format_darshan --thread_count 2 <--reset>
+python ./construct_darshan_map.py 2019-1-1 2019-1-1 /sample/decompressed_darshan /sample/format_darshan --thread_count 2 --reset --all

 reset: specifies we want to clear the previous logs.
 Without using reset, we will skip the already parsed jobs when we run this script multiple times.